Doyle Conversations about Anti-Racism in Higher Education: Session One

 Location: Online Zoom Webinar

-The Doyle Engaging Difference Program, in partnership with the Program in Learning, Design, and Technology, invites the Georgetown University community to participate in a series of conversations that aim to bring students, staff, and faculty together in order to imagine and design anti-racist initiatives and pedagogical approaches.
-Using selected readings as a point of departure, participants will engage in discussion and consider approaches to implementing anti-racist pedagogical practice in the classroom and in institutional life.
-By investigating our own perspectives alongside other students, faculty, and staff, we hope to reconsider and reframe our roles in—and beyond—higher education.
+The Doyle Engaging Difference Program, in partnership with the Program in Learning, Design, and Technology, invited the Georgetown University community to participate in a series of conversations that aimed to bring students, staff, and faculty together in order to imagine and design anti-racist initiatives and pedagogical approaches.
+Using selected readings as a point of departure, participants engaged in discussion and considered approaches to implementing anti-racist pedagogical practice in the classroom and in institutional life.
+By investigating our own perspectives alongside other students, faculty, and staff, we hoped to reconsider and reframe our roles in—and beyond—higher education.

-This conversation series is co-sponsored by Georgetown University's Berkley Center for Religion, Peace, and World Affairs; Center for New Designs in Learning and Scholarship (CNDLS); and Program in Learning, Design, and Technology.
+This conversation series was co-sponsored by Georgetown University's Berkley Center for Religion, Peace, and World Affairs; Center for New Designs in Learning and Scholarship (CNDLS); and Program in Learning, Design, and Technology.

 Discover similar content through these related topics and regions.